Policy 2K: Personnel Authority for Employees Exempt from the State Personnel System

 1. The board retains authority for:

 a.
-Personnel Matters pertaining to the president, university counsel and secretary, university treasurer, and the director of internal audit;
+Personnel Matters pertaining to the president, university counsel and secretary, university treasurer, and the associate vice president of internal audit;

 b.
 The award of tenure to faculty and the appointment and dismissal of tenured faculty; and